100% online MPA Public Policy and Management

-Because this programme is taught and studied entirely online, you can study and complete it from anywhere in the world, with no need to ever visit campus.
+Because this postgraduate programme is taught and studied entirely online, you can study and complete it from anywhere in the world, with no need to ever visit campus.

-The flexible design of the programme is ideally suited to busy working professionals, with programme content accessed at the times that suit you.
-This enables you to study around work, family and other life commitments.
+The flexible design of the MPA programme is ideally suited to busy working professionals, with programme content accessed at the times that suit you.
+This enables you to study around full-time work, family and other life commitments.
 It also means that you can continue to work and earn, without needing to take a career break.

 You will study in a collaborative online learning environment where you will interact with and learn from fellow professionals from similar fields based all over the world, representing a unique global networking opportunity.